SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 ### Evaluating Literals: Integers

 Testing our evaluator requires that we test and assert some observable behavior.
-In Pharo there are two main observable behaviors: either side-effects through assignments or results of methods through return statements.
+In Pharo, there are two main observable behaviors: either side-effects through assignments or results of methods through return statements.
 We have chosen to use return statements, to introduce variables and assignments later.
 To start, our first scenario is a method returning an integer, as in the code below: